Hey, Quidco Member

 When to just get buildings insurance

-If you own a property, but don’t have much of your own contents inside it, then just having buildings insurance could be for you.
+If you own a property, but don’t have many of your own contents inside it, then having buildings-only insurance could be for you.

 This could be the case if you’re a landlord.
 You’re responsible for the building you own and lease.
 Your tenants are responsible for their contents.
 If you lease a furnished property, then you can cover your contents with landlord insurance.